mutating/skelet/README.md

 - [ ] Add the ability to pass a list of functions for validating values
 - [ ] Add automatic detection of the value validation function's signature, and if it allows, pass the old field value as well
 - [ ] Do not use quotation marks for non-string values in exceptions
+- [ ] Support for dotfiles as a source